Our website address is jdrf.org.au.

 We will take such steps as are reasonable in the circumstances to protect your information from risks such as misuse, interference and loss, and from unauthorised access, modification or disclosure.
 We will take steps to destroy or de-identify your personal information where we no longer require it.

 Wherever possible, JDRF will generally permit you to access or seek correction of the personal information that we hold about you.
 If you would like to request access to or seek correction of any information we hold about you, please contact us on the details below.

-If you have any questions relating to this policy or wish to make a complaint about a breach of any privacy laws by JDRF, please email email@example.com or phone the Privacy Officer on 02 9020 6100.
+If you have any questions relating to this policy or wish to make a complaint about a breach of any privacy laws by JDRF, please email email@example.com or phone on 1300 363 126.
 We will investigate any complaint and will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.